 It’s the tastiest time of year in Bend, with fall’s bounty bringing the best fresh produce to local restaurants.

-The Bend Farmers Market will keep rolling through October 13 this year, so head there on Wednesdays for the region’s best seasonal fruits, veggies, baked goods, meats, and more.
+The Bend Farmers Market keeps going through October 13 this year, so head there on Wednesdays for the region’s best seasonal fruits, veggies, baked goods, meats, and more.
 Central Oregon Locavore offers more great ways to support local farmers and score the freshest goods around, or take a drive to Rainshadow Organics to shop their farm store for locally-raised meats, fresh produce, and organic flour and grains.

 May through September is Bend’s busiest season, with visitors packing hotels, hiking trails, and eateries.
-But crowds thin by September’s end, making it easier to claim that spot you couldn’t get in August.
+But crowds thin by mid-September, making it easier to claim that spot you couldn’t get in August.

 The Bend bucket list you made last spring?
 Dust it off before the snow flies.
 Whether canoeing is on your agenda, or a Bend hike or fishing adventure, now’s the time when weather’s still awesome but you won’t have to arm wrestle someone for a parking spot.